Paquette1111/Discord-Push-Notification-OBS-Tool/README.md

 10. Type your notification 'Message' which might include custom text or commands like @everyone.
 11. Include a 'Twitch URL' if you want to send a link with your notifications.
 12. Click 'Save' to store your settings.

+**!!
+DISCLAIMER !! your bot secret is only stored locally!**

+## Privacy Notice

+:warning: **Important:** All information entered in the Discord Push Notification OBS Tool is stored **locally on your device** and is **not stored externally**.
+It's your responsibility to keep your bot secret secure, as they can be used to access and control your Discord bot.

 ![Preview Settings Blank](/img/settings-blank.png)
 ![Preview Settings Filled](/img/settings.png)